brycewray/hugo-site/content/posts/2021/04/using-eleventys-official-image-plugin.md

 Sometimes, I wonder what topic I should explore next when writing for this site.
 More often than not, it comes out of my own search for knowledge and a frustration with how much time and aggravation a particular search required.
 That certainly was the case with this post.
 I'd grown weary of trying to get my head around Eleventy Image from what sources I'd located thus far.
 So, when I did finally sort of "get" it last night, I knew what my next subject would be.

-Eleventy Image will only get better in the future---for all I know, Zach Leatherman may even be planning to put it in Eleventy "core" at some point---but there's no reason to wait.
+Eleventy Image will only get better in the future --- for all I know, Zach Leatherman may even be planning to put it in Eleventy "core" at some point --- but there's no reason to wait.
 If you have an Eleventy site and want a simple and effective way to handle your site's images, use this post as a stepping stone on the way to using Eleventy Image and understanding what it can do for you.